GemSelect Newsletter - February 2008

 The situation with colored gems could not be more different.
 Colored stones, unlike diamonds, are mostly mined by independent, small-scale miners, working in remote locations in far away places such as Sri Lanka, Madagascar, Tanzania, Burma, Afghanistan, Colombia and Bolivia.
 Mining is carried out with pick and shovel, and only rarely with heavy equipment.
 Colored gems reach the market in a variety of ways, many of them involving relatively small deals between independent businessmen.

 Here are a few cases in point.
 Recently we were able to buy some unusual rose zircon from Tanzania.
-This was completely untreated material, very clean, and some of it in exceptional sizes -- up to 5 or 6 carats.
+This was completely untreated material, very clean, and some of it in exceptional sizes - up to 5 or 6 carats.
 We bought as much as we could and we hope we'll be able to buy it again.
 But we won't be surprised if next month the supply has dried up.

 Another example is demantoid garnet.
 This rare green garnet with the diamond-like luster is one of the most difficult to find of all of colored gems.
 Sometimes we go a whole year without any in stock.
 Last week we found a small lot and bought it immediately.
 Who knows when we'll see it again.

-Some gems, such as the quartz family (amethyst, citrine, etc.) are always in good supply.
+Some gems, such as the quartz family (amethyst, citrine, etc) are always in good supply.
 But some others, while usually available, are not always available in the sizes or quality that we want to buy.
-For example, we've had many requests for peridot in larger sizes.
+For example, we've had many requests for peridot in large sizes.
 Everything we had found in the market for months was under 2 carats.
-Then last month we found some Burmese peridot in sizes up to 11 carats, with outstanding color saturation.
+Then last month we found some Burmese peridot in sizes weighing up to 11 carats, with outstanding color saturation.
 It is quite rare to find peridot that large and we'll be surprised (but delighted) if we see it again any time soon.